ycpcs/cs400-fall2022-RT/syllabus.md

 | ≥ 60 and &lt; 70  |   1.0    |
 | &lt; 60           |    0     |

+NOTE: Your individual grade will be based on your team's overall grade, as well as the results of your mid-semester and final peer evaluations, which will establish an effort factor that will be used to provide with a percentage of the team grade for which you will receive credit.
+This portion of the grade will assess a variety of factors over the duration of the semester-long project, including: individual level of effort, technical contributions and competence, time management, motivation, teamwork, leadership, organization and planning, communication skills, contributions to project documentation, and overall attitude.
+The individual effort, technical contributions, and technical competence will be determined by the amount and significance of git commits, weekly updates, and peer evaluations.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---